Acute Interstitial Nephritis Kidney Diet

-A person with acute glomerulonephritis may need to avoid some foods and limit the amount of others.
+A person with acute interstitial nephritis may need to modify his or her diet by avoiding some foods and limiting the amount of others.
 Waste products that failing kidneys cannot handle include protein, sodium, potassium, and phosphorus.

 General Dietary Restrictions